PhantomQueuePolicer/BCPQP/testbed/README.md

 python3 exp.py
 ```

 This generates a file containing summary of per-flow throughput in `logs` directory at the receiver.
+Additionally, information about CPU cycles per packet is printed on middlebox VM's shell, copy this into a log as well.